John Folliott (Ballyshannon MP)

-Colonel John Folliott or Ffolliott, of Ballymacward (1660–1697) was an Irish politician.
+Colonel John Folliott, of Ballymacward (or Ffolliott; 1660–1697) was an Irish politician.

 He was the eldest son of John Ffolliott of Ballyshannon by his wife Johanna, daughter of Dr Edward Synge; Francis Folliott, M.P. was his younger brother.
 He sat in the Irish House of Commons for Ballyshannon from 1692 to 1693.
 He was the father of John Folliot.